 For treating traumatic brain injury (TBI), PRP and insulin are employed as regenerative injection therapy.
-Infused very carefully through the nose to reach the cribriform plate, these intranasal PRP injections can seep into the brain and join with the cerebral spinal fluid to begin rebuilding neural pathways.
+Infused very carefully through the nose to reach the cribriform plate, these intranasal PRP injections can seep into the brain and join with the cerebral spinal fluid to aid the rebuilding of neural pathways.

 What Is PRP?